Confession: I had never heard of washing soda until recently, but now I’m hooked on the idea of using it to make laundry detergent for my family.

 Washing soda, also called soda ash, is sodium carbonate (chemical formula Na2CO3), a water-soluble sodium salt of carbonic acid.
 Its proportions of sodium, carbon, and oxygen make it effective as a natural cleaner and cleaning booster.

-Basically, the sodium carbonate "softens" water by helping other cleaning ingredients lift soil from the fabrics and suspend the soil in the wash water.
-The washing soda attaches to the minerals, which make water hard and allows the detergent to be absorbed into fibers properly to clean clothes.
+The sodium carbonate “softens” water by helping other cleaning ingredients lift soil from the fabrics and suspend the soil in the wash water.
+The compound attaches to the minerals in water that make it hard and allows the detergent to be absorbed into fibers properly to clean clothes.

-Sodium carbonate can be obtained from natural sources such as the ashes of plants grown in certain types of soil or created synthetically.
+Sodium carbonate can come from natural sources, such as the ashes of plants grown in certain types of soil, or created synthetically.

 Is washing soda safe?

-Most washing soda available is from the brand Arm & Hammer.
-If you can't find it locally, washing soda is readily available online.
+Most washing soda available is from the brand Arm & Hammer or available online.

 What is washing soda used for?

-Besides adding washing soda to laundry loads along with regular liquid or powder detergent, here are a few other DIY cleaning ideas:
+Besides adding to laundry loads along with regular liquid or powder detergent, here are a few other DIY cleaning ideas:

 - Dissolve it in water to make a presoak solution for coffee stains, tea stains, grease, and blood.